Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 22 Agustus 2025 01.36.47 UTC
+- WIB: Jumat, 22 Agustus 2025 02.21.47 UTC
-- WITA: Jumat, 22 Agustus 2025 02.36.47 UTC
+- WITA: Jumat, 22 Agustus 2025 03.21.47 UTC
-- WIT: Jumat, 22 Agustus 2025 03.36.47 UTC
+- WIT: Jumat, 22 Agustus 2025 04.21.47 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: nature
+Kategori: success